Shamly-Shanawaz/VolumeEstimation/README.md

 - PointRend model from Facebook AI Research
 - MiDaS and DPT models from Intel ISL
-- PixelLib library for instance segmentation
+- Detectron2 library for instance segmentation
+- Facebook AI Research for Detectron2 framework